BenaroyaResearch/SPresnell_GSE147507/README.md

 ![](results/LungEpi_CoV2vsMock.png)

-Here are the top 100 genes in a report from string-db, indicating both inflammation, and interferon response
+Here are the top 100 genes in a report from string-db, indicating inflammation, cellular recruitment, as well as an interferon response

 ![](results/Top100_SARS-Cov-2_DEG.png)